percona/pbm-docs/docs/features/snapshots.md

 4. Start the balancer and start `mongos` nodes.

 5. Make a fresh backup to serve as the new base for future restores.

+### Restore form a backup made outside PBM

+To restore an external backup made outside PBM, you need to specify the following for the `pbm restore` command:

+* a path to the configuration file of the `mongod` node on the source cluster from where the backup was made
+* a timestamp to restore to

+1. Start a restore

+    ```{.bash data-prompt="$"}
+    $ pbm restore --external -c </path/to/mongod.conf> --ts
+    ```

+    If the path to the source cluster `mongod.conf` is undefined, PBM tries to retrieve the required configuration options from the `mongod.conf` of the target cluster.

+    If the timestamp to restore to is undefined, PBM defines this time based on the `lastCommittedOpTime` or `lastStableRecoveryTimestamp` values from `rs.status()` and restores the database up to this time.

+2. Next, copy the data files.
+Note that you must copy the data **on every data-bearing node of your cluster / replica set**.

+3. Complete the restore by running:

+    ```{.bash data-prompt="$"}
+    $ pbm restore-finish <restore_name> -c </path/to/pbm.conf.yaml>
+    ```

+    At this stage, Percona Backup for MongoDB maintains data consistency and starts the cluster / replica set.

+4. Don't forget to complete the [post-restore steps](#post-restore-steps)